uapi-group/specifications/specs/boot_loader_specification.md

 Also, the file names should have a length of at least one and at most 255 characters (including the file name suffix).

 These boot loader menu snippets shall be UNIX-style text files (i.e. lines separated by a single newline character), in the UTF-8 encoding.
 The boot loader menu snippets are loosely inspired by Grub1's configuration syntax.
 Lines beginning with "#" are used for comments and shall be ignored.
 The first word of a line is used as key and is separated by one or more spaces from the value.
+The rest of the line contains the value, a literal string.

 #### Type #1 Boot Loader Entry Keys